avramdj/TREAD-RoPE-diffusion-routing/README.md

 # TREAD

-This is a PyTorch implementation of [TREAD](https://arxiv.org/abs/2501.04765) model.
+This is a PyTorch implementation of [TREAD](https://arxiv.org/abs/2501.04765).

 My implementation enhances TREAD to support RoPE variants and other positional encodings.
 But the main idea of the paper is presented in the following diagram: